It’s a scene that takes place before soccer games all around the world every week.

 In the first section of this article, I mentioned that there were four reasons why this happens.

-Ultimately soccer players walk out with a child because their club requires them to.
-It is in the interest of the soccer club to do this as it has potential benefits for both the child and the reputation of the club.
+Ultimately, soccer players walk out with a child because their club requires them to.
+It is in the interest of the soccer club to do this as it has potential benefits for both the child and the club’s reputation.

 Let’s look at those reasons in more detail now.

 1. To Give Children a Chance to Fulfill Their Dreams